MYTH: It's All About How They're Raised

 "When the dogs were kind of working-class, average Joe, all-American dogs in the 1920s, that was one thing.
 But when the dogs became associated with the urban poor, then there was this move to ban them and to eradicate them." - Bronwen Dickey, 'Friend or Fiend?'

-The link between systemic racism and the perception of bully breeds is incredibly complex, but there is a clear correlation between the association of pit-type dogs with people of color and a growing hysteria around those dogs.
+The link between systemic racism and the perception of bully breeds is incredibly complex, but there is a clear correlation between the association of pit-type dogs Black and Hispanic communities and a growing hysteria around those dogs.

 Of course, myths such as pit bulls having "locking jaws" or "attacking out of nowhere" are just that - myths.
-In fact, there is no reliable evidence that pit-type dogs are any more likely to be involved in a bite incident than any other breed of dog; the CDC stopped collecting data on breed in bite incidents because the data was so unreliable.
+In fact, there is no reliable evidence that pit-type dogs are any more likely to be involved in a bite incident than any other breed of dog.
 The inaccuracy of perceived breed based on visual identification, even by trained professionals, is just one of the many issues with Breed Specific Legislation and other breed-specific bans.

 A brown and black mixed-breed dog sits in front of a pond, looking off to the side